COVID-19 clinical trial using umbilical cord stem cells

 The FDA had previously authorised clinical trials using umbilical cord-derived MSCs for the treatment of type 1 diabetes and Alzheimer’s disease – both at the University of Miami.

 MSCs (mesenchymal stem cells) are a type of specialist cell found in umbilical cord tissue, dental pulp and bone marrow.
 They have the ability to repair and replace damaged muscle, bone, fat and cartilage tissue throughout the human body.
 This amazing therapeutic ability make MSCs a promising source of treatment for a range of diseases and injuries.

-MSCs present in over 1,000 studies for degenerative conditions such as Parkinson’s, Alzheimer’s and Motor Neurons Disease, as well as tissue damage such as liver failure, heart disease and burn healing.
+MSCs are present in over 1,000 studies for degenerative conditions such as Parkinson’s, Alzheimer’s and motor neurone disease, as well as tissue damage such as liver failure, heart disease and burn healing.
 Umbilical cord tissue and dental pulp are rich sources of MSCs that are completely non-invasive to collect.